fossabot/mbjs-data-models/README.md

   anno = Annotation.fromJSON(textdata)
 ```

-## Develop :fire:
+## Develop

-Watch your changes while working with `npm run watch`.
+Watch your changes while working :dizzy: with `npm run watch`.
 And don't forget to always `npm run lint` and `npm test`
 before you commit.

-## Build :dizzy:
+## Build

-Make a clean and fresh production build with `npm run dist`, and get ready to :bomb:.
+Make a clean and fresh production build with `npm run dist`, then get ready to :bomb:.

 ## License